Board of Directors

 Amy Lestition Burke

-Amy Lestition Burke, MA, CAE serves as Senior Vice President, Engagement, Association Solutions for MCI USA.
+Amy Lestition Burke, MA, CAE serves as Vice President of Member Engagement, Association Solutions for MCI USA.
 Amy is the go-to expert for member and community engagement strategies, plus project-based work in areas ranging from association governance to strategic communications and marketing to organizational development and change.
 She also serves as Executive Director of the Special Libraries Association (SLA), a nonprofit international organization for information professionals and their strategic partners, working collaboratively to position SLA for long-term growth and renewal.

 During her time with MCI USA, Amy has also served as Chief Operating Officer for the Psychiatric Rehabilitation Association (PRA) and Psychiatric Rehabilitation Foundation (PRF), implementing aggressive stakeholder-engagement strategies for both professional and trade-association members, and as Executive Vice President of Photo Marketing Association International (PMA), managing enterprise-wide operations across four international offices; and managed a U.S. Centers for Disease Control and Prevention grant awarded to the Interstitial Cystitis Association (ICA).
 From 2006 to 2012, she served as Executive Director of Association Media & Publishing (AM&P), where she oversaw a complete name-change, rebranding, and membership restructuring.